If we don’t win, you don’t pay.

 Do Worker’s Compensation Laws Prevent Me From Recovering From Others?

-If you were hurt on the job and have suffered a work-related injury, you may be eligible for compensation in a number of ways.
-In most situations, your employer will pay workers’ comp benefits to cover your medical expenses as well as a portion of your missed wages.
+If you were hurt on the job and have suffered a work-related injury, you may be eligible for compensation in several ways.
+In most situations, your employer will pay workers’ comp benefits to cover your medical expenses and a portion of your missed wages.

-Workers’ compensation may also provide training and lump-sum payments for certain sorts of injuries or disabilities.
+Workers’ compensation may also provide training and lump-sum payments for specific injuries or disabilities.
 If your accident was caused by someone other than your employer or a co-worker, you might be eligible for an additional personal injury claim against that third party.

 For example, suppose you were hurt at work due to faulty equipment supplied by a manufacturer.
 In that case, you could sue the company for a personal injury settlement or jury verdict.